radareorg/radare.org/gsoc/2019/ideas.md

 # Radeco GSoC -- Idea List

 [radeco](https://github.com/radareorg/radeco) (based on [radeco-lib](https://github.com/radareorg/radeco-lib)) is a radare2 based static binary analysis framework.
-Currently, radeco is stable enough and has several analysis built into it.
+Currently, radeco is stable enough and has several analysis passes built in.
 We believe that this GSoC is a good opportunity to push radeco further and implement our very own decompiler within radare2!

 ## Memory SSA and platforms

 This task involves completion of a decompiler backend using the analysis in radeco.
 Once the preliminary results are obtained, students are expected to continue working on improving the quality of decompiled code.

 ### Task
-* Implement the Memory SSA
+* Implement Memory SSA
 * Complete the VSA (Value Set Analysis)
-* Expanding supported architectures list
+* Expand the supported architectures list
-* Improving pseudocode output and adding more tests (compared with output of Hex Rays)
+* Improve the pseudocode output and add more tests (compared with output of Hex Rays)
-* Using Godbolt to produce different compilers and optimization level tests
+* Use Godbolt to produce binaries with different compilers and optimization levels for tests

 ### Skills
 The student should be familiar with Rust and decompilation basics or be able to learn it quickly.